How to Trade with the VWAP Indicator

 Finding the average price based on the closing value will not provide an accurate picture of a stock’s health.

 This is where the VWAP comes into play.

-If you are wondering what is the VWAP, then wait no more.
+If you are wondering what the VWAP is, then wait no more.
 The VWAP identifies the true average price of a stock by factoring the volume of transactions at a specific price point and not based on the closing price.

 Did the stock close at a high with low volume?
 Did the stock move to a new low with light volume?

-These are all critical questions you would want answered as a day trader before pulling the trigger.
+These are all critical questions you would want to be answered as a day trader before pulling the trigger.

 In this article, we will explore the seven reasons day traders love using the VWAP indicator.

 While we have highlighted day traders, what we will discuss in this article is also applicable for swing traders and those of you that love daily charts.

 So, if you do not partake in the world of day trading, no worries, you will still find valuable nuggets of information in this post.

 Now that your expectations are set, before we dig into why traders love the VWAP, let’s first walk through a few key concepts when using the indicator.